 A Ferris wheel dominating the market

-During the Advent season, a 38 metre tall Ferris Wheel stands in the centre of the square.
+Until 2019, a 38 metre tall Ferris Wheel stood in the centre of the square.

 The market around the St. Etienne Temple